penmasters/zabbix-book/docs/ch14-zabbix-maintenance/internal-health.md

 * **Zabbix proxy** – represents each proxy instance

 These hosts are not linked to any physical device or network interface.
-They exist entirely within the Zabbix backend and collect self-monitoring data through *internal items* with keys beginning with `zabbix[...]`.
+They exist entirely within the Zabbix backend and collect self monitoring data through *internal items* with keys beginning with `zabbix[...]`.

 Examples: